 NOTE 8: This WT can study potential enhancements to the policy control framework for 6G services based on the input identified and provided by other WTs.

-NOTE 9: This WT depends on the overall 6G roaming architecture.
+NOTE 9: This WT depends on the overall 6G roaming architecture based on the output of WT#1.1.

 NOTE 10: This WT will consider the output of WT1.2 slicing on improvements of the application traffic mapping to network slice(s)/user plane connection(s).